epartakki/epartakki/README.md

 🔭 Research assistant with [@SmithCollegeHCV](https://github.com/SmithCollegeHCV) on Human-Machine Interaction

-🖥 Currently learning about RDS databases in AWS, MySQL and Tableau
+🖥 Currently learning about RDS databases in AWS, MySQL, Tableau and React

 ⌨️️ Working on personal projects, VAST Challenges and Computer Graphics using Blender, Javascript and WebGL